AdobeDocs/document-cloud-learn.en/help/labsummit/fillsign.md

 ---
 # Fill and Sign any form on desktop or mobile

 Fill, sign, and send forms fast from your desktop, browser, or mobile app.
-Adobe Sensei recognizes and saves commonly used data for use in a PDF form.
+Adobe AI recognizes and saves commonly used data for use in a PDF form.
 Create a signature by drawing, importing a scan, or typing your name then securely apply it to a document.

 In this exercise, you will import, fill, sign, and send a from using your mobile device.